itsdfish/TrueAndErrorModels.jl/docs/src/example.md

 ``\mathcal{G} = (x_{1}, p_{1}; \dots; x_{n}, p_{n})``.

-The gambles are constructed such that EUT predicts people will select the corresponding gamble in each choice set.
+The gambles are constructed such that EUT predicts that people will select the corresponding gamble in each choice set.
 Formally, EUT predicts the following preference relationship for ``i,j \in \{1,2\}``, with ``i \ne j``:

 ``\mathcal{G}_i \succ \mathcal{G}_j \Longleftrightarrow \mathcal{G}_{i}^{\prime} \succ \mathcal{G}_{j}^{\prime}``

-To estimate the parameters of a TEM, both choice sets must be presented in at least separate blocks.
+To estimate the parameters of a TEM, both choice sets must be presented in at least two separate blocks.
 Filler choice sets are interspersed within each block to ensure that the errors are independent.
 Below, we create a model matching this experimental design: two choice sets, each with two options, which are repeated twice.
 We will name this model `MyCoolModel` to highlight the fact that it is indeed cool.

 ```@example estimate
 n_options = [2, 2]